Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: The asymptotically flat case

 \section{The asymptotically flat case}

-The proof of Theorem \eqref{locsmoothteo} is fairly classical in this setting (see e.g. \cite{boussdanfan}, \cite{cacdanluc}); nevertheless, before getting into details, let us give a brief sketch of it in order to make the various steps easier to be followed.
-The idea is to rely on virial identity \eqref{virialid}, plug in it a proper choice of the multiplier (with a fixed $R>0$) that we will define in the next subsection, integrate in time and carefully estimate all the terms.
-We will start from the Right Hand Side: making use of the modified Hardy inequality \ref{hardyprop} will allow us to estimate from above with some energy-type terms at some fixed times $0$ and $T$.
-Then, we will have to bound the Left Hand Side from below, which will be significantly more technical.
-Here we will make heavy use of our asymptotic-flatness (and smallness) assumptions to prove the estimate of the single terms and, roughly speaking, treat the non-flat ones as perturbations.
+The proof of Theorem \eqref{locsmoothteo} is fairly classical in this setting (see e.g. \cite{boussdanfan, cacdanluc}); nevertheless, before getting into details, let us give a brief sketch of it in order to make the various steps easier to be followed.
+The idea is to rely on virial identity \eqref{virialid}, plug in it a proper choice of the multiplier (with a fixed $R>0$) that we will define in subsection \ref{mult}, integrate in time and carefully estimate all the terms.
+By multiplier we mean the function $\psi$.
+We will start from the Right Hand Side: making use of a modified Hardy inequality, that will be proved in the next subsection, will allow us to estimate from above with some energy-type terms at some fixed times $0$ and $T$.
+Then, we will have to bound the Left Hand Side from below, which will be significantly more involved.
+Here we will make heavy use of our asymptotic-flatness (and smallness) assumptions to prove estimates of the different terms and, roughly speaking, treat the non-flat ones as perturbations.
 To absorb them, it will be necessary to take the $\sup$ in $R>0$: this will prevent us from exchanging the time and space norms in the Left Hand Side of \eqref{locsmoothest}.
 Eventually, we will take the sup in time and use conservation of energy.